 List people include Domenico Corri, E. O. Excell and many more.From reputable, prominent, and well known music publishers to the lesser known music publishers of today, these are some of the best professionals in the music publisher field.
 If you want to answer the questions, "Who are the most famous music publishers ever?" and "What are the names of famous music publishers?" then you're in the right place.
 (10 items)

-Anton Diabelli was an Austrian music publisher, editor and composer.
-Best known in his time as a publisher, he is most familiar today as the composer of the waltz on which Ludwig van Beethoven wrote his set of thirty-three Diabelli Variations. ...moresee more on Antonio Diabelli
+Anton (or Antonio) Diabelli (6 September 1781 – 7 April 1858) was an Austrian music publisher, editor and composer.
+Best known in his time as a publisher, he is most familiar today as the composer of the waltz on which Ludwig van Beethoven wrote his set of thirty-three Diabelli Variations. ...more on Wikipediasee more on Antonio Diabelli

-Edwin Othello Excell, commonly known as E. O. Excell, was a prominent American publisher, composer, song leader, and singer of music for church, Sunday school, and evangelistic meetings during the late nineteenth and early twentieth centuries.
+Edwin Othello Excell (December 13, 1851 – June 10, 1921), commonly known as E. O. Excell, was a prominent American publisher, composer, song leader, and singer of music for church, Sunday school, and evangelistic meetings during the late nineteenth and early twentieth centuries.
 Some of the significant collaborators in his vocal and publishing work included Sam P. Jones, William E. Biederwolf, Gipsy Smith, Charles Reign Scoville, J. Wilbur Chapman, W. E. M. Hackleman, Charles H. Gabriel and D. B. Towner.
 His 1909 stanza selection and arrangement of Amazing Grace became the most widely used and familiar setting of that hymn by the second half of the twentieth century.
-The influence of his sacred music on American popular ...moresee more on E. O. Excell
+The influence of his ...more on Wikipediasee more on E. O. Excell

-Joseph Eastburn Winner was an American composer and music publisher.
-He is best known for his tune, "The Little Brown Jug".
+Joseph Eastburn Winner (1837-1918) was an American composer and music publisher.
+He is best known for his tune, "The Little Brown Jug" (1869).
 He was born in Philadelphia, Pennsylvania where he operated a publishing business from 1854 to 1907.
 He sometimes used the pseudonym R. A. Eastburn on his compositions.
-From 1845 to 1854 he partnered with his brother, the composer Septimus Winner, in the music publishing business. ...more
+From 1845 to 1854 he partnered with his brother, the composer Septimus Winner, in the music publishing business. ...more on Wikipedia